rmbrown410/TwistcliBuildTask/README.md

 Identifies whether the scan passed or failed.

-Issues 0 or non-zero exit-code depending if it passed of failed.
+Issues 0 or non-zero exit-code depending if it passed or failed.

 If it fails with a non-zero exit code (1), the build task fails in order to break the build.